ArtemTykhonenko/AI-Bulk-Renaming/README.md

 ## ⚠️ Disclaimer

-This tool is designed for personal use in organizing image collections.
-Ensure compliance with API terms of service and local regulations regarding AI usage and content analysis.
+This tool is designed for personal use in organizing image collections, including adult and explicit content.
+Ensure compliance with API terms of service, xAI usage policies, and local regulations regarding AI usage and content analysis.
+Use responsibly and ethically.